nina-grant/Atmospheric-Teleconnection-Model/README.md

 - Click `preprocess.ipynb`

 ## OnDemand Walkthrough

-1. Run `preprocess.ipynb`.
+## Run `preprocess.ipynb`
-2. Navigate to `/scratch` or `/home` directory.
+1. Navigate to `/scratch` or `/home` directory.
-3. Create new folders for model files and output.
+2. Create new folders for the model files and the output.
+3. Download the model files from GitHub
+4. Upload the PyGCM files to your new `/Model` folder.
-4. Open `preprocess.ipynb` and select the new environment by changing the kernel.
+5. Open `preprocess.ipynb` and select the PyGCM environment by changing the kernel if needed.
-5. Recommended to work in `/scratch` and transfer final files to `/home`.
+6. Recommended to work in `/scratch` and transfer final files to `/home`.

+### A note on directories
+- Your personal /home directory is in /home/<NetID>.
+You have 100 GB of backed-up storage there.
+- Your temporary /scratch directory is in /scratch/<NetID>.
+You have 1 TB of space there.
+- This is the best location for running your jobs because you have more space than in your /home directory and you can have multiple jobs or tasks concurrently reading and writing.
+The trade-off for performance and extra space in this directory is that nothing in the /scratch directory is backed up.
+If you delete files in your /scratch directory, they cannot be recovered.

 ## Recommended Workflow
 1. Create a new folder for each experiment within `/scratch/$USER/Model`.
+(Try to use descriptive and specific names).
-2. Copy default versions of `preprocess`, `RunModel`, `subs1_util` into the new folder.
+2. Copy the default versions of `preprocess`, `RunModel`, and `subs1_util` into the new experiment folder.
-3. Make edits and run `preprocess` to generate input files.
+3. Make your edits and run `preprocess` to generate the input files.
-4. Edit `RunModel` and generate a `.py` version.
+4. Edit `RunModel` and generate a `.py` version:
+    Ex: `jupyter nbconvert --to script /scratch/$USER/Model/RunModel.Total.ipynb --output RunModelConverted` You can run it with or without the --output option and name the output file whatever you want.
-5. Run `sbatch` script, save the job ID, and log files.
+5. Run the `sbatch` script and modify the path for the log files, if necessary.
+6. Save the job ID# for future reference and troubleshooting.
-6. Postprocess output (e.g., convert sigma to pressure).
+7. Postprocess the output (e.g., convert sigma to pressure).

+Also see the creator's workflow instructions below.
+The instructions above have been modified for use on Amarel.

 ## Helpful Commands
 - **Check storage usage**: